BNP Paribas Open FAQ

 Yes.
 We host clinics at the La Quinta Resort each morning.
 Advance registration is required, so let your tennis travel expert know what days you’re looking to attend.

-Sometimes a special guest will drop by as well, but if you want to ensure you play with ATP and WTA pros, look into joining our Fantasy Tennis Camp before the start of the tournament!
+Sometimes a special guest will drop by as well, but if you want to ensure you play with ATP and WTA pros, look into joining one of our Fantasy Tennis Camps!

 You will be seated in different locations throughout your time in Indian Wells.
 Don’t worry, though—they’ll be a variety of the best possible locations in the level of seating you’ve chosen.
 If you’ve chosen a set package, you’ll be seated in a mix of different sections; check your package to see exactly what locations are included.
 We have great Courtside Box, Stadium Box, and Luxury Suite seats.